Rend Lake College instruction is either online or hybrid this semester.

 Courses at Rend Lake College are offered in the following structures or formats:

 - Face-to-Face – In this type of course, you will attend classes on campus or at an extension center in a physical setting with an instructor present.
 Canvas may be used for assignment submission, course document dissemination, etc.

 - Hybrid – The hybrid course will require you to complete a portion of the coursework online using Canvas and the remainder of the coursework will be completed in a face-to-face learning setting.
-Campus visits will be necessary in this type of class.
+Campus visits will be necessary for this type of class.
 Course numbers for a hybrid course will include a section number beginning with "Y", for example, CSCI 1101-Y1.
 The "Y" indicates a hybrid course.

 - Online – The online course is designed for you to complete your course online using Canvas.
 You are expected to have a computer available and access to the Internet.
 Course numbers for an online course will include a section number beginning with "N", for example, CSCI 1101-N1.
 The "N" indicates an online course.

 Please note that some online courses require you to visit a test-proctoring site to complete the test requirements for the course.
 You will be informed of and instructed on test proctoring procedures by the course instructor.

 Online access to the hybrid and/or online course may not be made available until the first day of class as early course availability is at the discretion of the instructor.

 Please refer to the Official Catalog for more detailed information about your course.